I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_timed_operation_interface.md

 ## -description
-The DXGK_TIMED_OPERATION_INTERFACE structure contains pointers to functions in the <a href="display.timed_operation_interface">Timed Operation Interface</a>, which is implemented by the display port driver.
+The DXGK_TIMED_OPERATION_INTERFACE structure contains pointers to functions in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff570086">Timed Operation Interface</a>, which is implemented by the display port driver.